kineticstoolkit/kineticstoolkit_doc/src/cycles.md

 %matplotlib inline
 ```

-# Detecting and normalizing cycles
+# Detecting and normalizing Cycles

 The [cycles](api/kineticstoolkit.cycles.rst) module allows detecting cycles in TimeSeries, time-normalize these cycles and find the most repeatable ones.